-Sole proprietors and legal entities applying the special legal regime on the basis of a simplified tax return assess property tax at the rate of 0.5% applied to the tax base.
+Sole traders and legal entities applying the special legal regime on the basis of a simplified tax return assess property tax at the rate of 0.5% applied to the tax base.

-Taxable items of individuals (except for sole proprietors) include housing and residential buildings, country houses (dachas), garages and other structures, constructions and premises held by them under the right of ownership.
+Taxable items of individuals (except for sole traders) include housing and residential buildings, country houses (dachas), garages and other structures, constructions and premises, as well as land plots, beneficially owned by such individuals.